| | | | | |

 Casa Munras in Monterey

-For a spacious and convenient retreat while exploring the wonders from Carmel to Big Sur, consider Casa Munras in Monterey.
+Consider Casa Munras in Monterey for a spacious and convenient retreat while exploring the wonders of Carmel to Big Sur.

 Boasting generously sized accommodations, this hotel provides a comfortable and welcoming atmosphere.